dnaby/Big-Data-Pipeline/README.md

 bash run.sh
 ```

 And in order to execute the pyspark stream processing.
-Go to the spark-master container and execute this commande:
+Go to the spark-master container and execute this command:

 ```bash
 pip install --no-cache-dir -r /src/requirements.txt --no-warn-script-location